Masters 2018: Full transcript of Tiger Woods' Tuesday press conference

-Woods, competing at the Masters for the first time since 2015, met the media Tuesday in his first formal availability and mused on his age, the youth of his competitors, his back and more.
+Woods, competing at the Masters for the first time since 2015, met the media at Augusta on Tuesday and mused on his age, the youth of his competitors, his back and more.

-Here's the full transcript from the 14-time major champion's press conference Tuesday at Augusta National ahead of Thursday's opening round:
+Here is the full transcript from the 14-time major champion's press conference Tuesday ahead of Thursday's opening round:

 Moderator: Good afternoon, ladies and gentlemen, and what has been truly a highly anticipated return to the Masters, we are greatly pleased to welcome to the press building our four‑time Masters champion, Mr. Tiger Woods.